oliverproud/oliverproud.github.io/_posts/2020-01-22-draft-ml-questions-post.md

 - Reduce the complexity of your model, i.e. for a deep neural network use fewer layers or hidden units.
 - Reduce the dimensionality of your data with Principal Component Analysis (PCA) or UMAP.

-### 8. What are exploding and vanishing gradients?
+### 8. What is exploding and vanishing gradients?

 **Exploding gradients:**

 The problem of exploding gradients can arise when training deep neural networks, the parameters of these networks are updated during gradient descent using backpropagation.
-This problem arises because of the nature of backpropagation, the calculated gradients are backpropagated through the network all the way to the first layer,  this means the gradients go through many matrix multiplications, if the gradients are large (>1) then these multiplications cause the gradients to get exponentially bigger with the number of layers until they explode, resulting in NaN values.
+This problem arises because of the nature of backpropagation, the calculated gradients are backpropagated through the network to the first layer,  this means the gradients go through many matrix multiplications, if the gradients are large (>1) then these multiplications cause the gradients to get exponentially bigger with the number of layers until they explode, resulting in NaN values.

 **Vanishing Gradients:**